 The initial set of respondents, also called seeds, form the initial nodes (discussed in paragraph 3.2.4.).
 These respondents are assembled by taking into account the distribution of power between the four actor groups.
 As mentioned in paragraph 2.3.3., together with bureaucrats and politicians as the central actors, citizens and heads of state are also considered to have an effect on corruption.
 In comparison to the other actor groups, citizens are assumed to have a relative weaker power position within the norm network of corruption.
 Bureaucrats, politicians, and heads of state have a stronger position within exchange relations of corruption, because of an assumed higher probability of having ties with (more) people that also have stronger power positions.
 The weaker power position of citizens increases the chance to isolate them from the sample, and create a so called ‘elite network’ (Hanneman & Riddle, 2005).
 By initializing the snowball sampling with citizens as a starting point, the aim is to create a balanced inclusion of all four actor groups.
 Also, snowball sampling facilitates a possible attempt to find out more about the relative power distribution by asking respondents who held power during certain exchange relations of corruption.
 This establishes insights on the ‘real’ elites within the norm network of corruption (Atkinson & Flint, 2001).

-As guided by the structures of the network approach, reality should primarily be conceived and investigated by observing the properties of relations between and within units, instead of the properties of these units themselves.
-Accordingly, the primary focus is not on understanding the set of research subjects that will be assembled using snowball sampling (the units), yet the scope of the measurement system will be on the exchange relationships between those research subjects.
+The primary focus is not on understanding the set of research subjects that will be assembled using snowball sampling (the units), yet the scope of the measurement system will be on the exchange relationships between those research subjects.
 The units of analysis within this relational approach are social units.
 This means that the observations of individual behavior are not independent.
-As shown earlier in the example of citizen x; bureaucrat x; and politician x, bureaucrat x is involved in two observations.

-This example illustrates that the relational approach considers observations to be dependent from each other.
 As observations focus on relations among actors, actors cannot be observed independently from each other.
-Therefore to observe the exchange relationship between citizen x and bureaucrat x citizen x cannot be observed on its own, but bureaucrat x also has to be observed.
 Another attribute of the social unit is that the level of analysis allows for groups of units of any size.
 As corruption is defined as an exchange relation between two or more actors, the level of analysis is on a micro level, more specifically, on a dyadic level.
 The social units of analysis are primarily dyadic relations.
 A dyad consists of two individual that share a tie.
-The previous example shows two dyads, that is dyad 1 consisting of citizen x and bureaucrat x, and dyad 2 consisting of bureaucrat x and politician x.

 To research the dyadic relations between actors the measurement system will concentrate on the structure of the relationship of two actors by looking at the intensity (strength) of their ties.
-To determine the intensity of a dyad relationship, and to explore the possibility of a successful exchange relation of corruption, three aspects will be examined: a) the frequency; b) the duration; and the stability over time.
+To determine the intensity of a dyad relationship, and to explore the possibility of a successful exchange relation of corruption, three aspects will be examined: a) the frequency; b) the duration; and c) the stability over time.
 To support the establishment of insights on the relative power distribution, the personal costs of the actors to carry out obligations that involve corruptive behavior will also be examined (Granovetter, 1983; Marsden & Campbell, 1984; Krackhardt, 1992; Tichy & Tushman, 1979).

 Duration